 As an HR professional, you know that conducting a meaningful interview is a crucial aspect of the hiring process.
 A well-conducted, insightful interview is the mechanism for identifying and subsequently hiring the best candidate for the job.

 However, conducting effective interviews that unveil all the pros and cons of a candidate within a short time window available to you can be challenging.
-To help you conduct meaningful interviews that result in successful new hires, well matched to the job description, and valuable to your team, we've compiled ten tips based on the best practices and proven techniques of hiring experts.
+To help you conduct meaningful interviews that result in successful new hires who are well matched to the job description and valuable to your team, we've compiled ten tips based on the best practices and proven techniques of hiring experts.

 Spend Some Time on Thorough Preparation